mirzawaqasahmed/f5-big-iq-lab/docs/class01/module5/lab3.rst

 - Restrict specific AS3 properties and/or classes
 - Override specific AS3 default property values

-he following examples demonstrate how these goals can be met with JSON Schema.
+The following examples demonstrate how these goals can be met with JSON Schema.

 1. Enforcing Changes to AS3 Classes